Family Force 5: Label issues and additional line-up departures (2015–2018)

 On May 3, 2017, lead guitarist Derek Mount (aka Chapstique) announced that he would be leaving the band to pursue other projects.
 Shortly after, keyboardist and original member Nathan Currin also parted ways with the group, although no statement has officially been given from either him or the band regarding his departure.

 In April 2017, Family Force 5 announced that their fifth album, Audiotorium, was almost complete, but due to label conflicts could not be released yet.
 The band went on a tour in which they performed the unreleased album live in its entirety at each show.

 In January 2018, Teddy Boldt, also known as Hollywood, announced his departure from the band, making the only remaining members Jacob and Joshua Olds.

 Rebranding, and El Compadre (2018)

 On January 18, 2018, they released the single "Fire on the Highway" and rebranded as "FF5": a duo consisting of two of the Olds brothers.
 They released the EP El Compadre on March 2.
 The band never formally broke up, but they played their most recent show on March 17 of that year.

+Return to social media and reunion (2026–present)

+On February 8, 2026, after nearly seven years of inactivity, the band began posting reels on their Instagram account hinting at a possible reunion.
+They have since renamed the band back to Family Force 5, and have hinted at the possible return of Solomon Olds (Soul Glow Activatur).
+On February 18, they posted on social media that they would be reuniting for the Vans Warped Tour in Orlando, Florida.
+The band re-released their most popular songs into a reloaded album onto their Spotify page.

+Their Instagram is highly active as of July 2026, where they have released new merchandise, which sold out quickly.
+There has been a positive response in the community to their reunion, with possible more concerts apart from the Vans Warped Tour.